Does it seem like every day brings a new challenge or crisis to your classroom?

 The following documents must be received before the application can be processed:

-1. An unofficial transcript (if applicable) accompanied by two pieces of identification.
-Arrangements should be made to have an official transcript sent directly from the former educational institution to the School of Continuing Studies.
+1. An official transcript.
+Arrangements should be made to have the official transcript sent directly from the former educational institution.

 For more information please see Proof of Proficiency in English.